pudly/schmopera-hugo/content/articles/dont-miss-songfest-alumni-in-recital.md

 date = "2017-11-27T18:04:00-05:00"
 lastmod = "2017-11-27T18:55:00-05:00"
 publishDate = "2017-11-27T18:55:00-05:00"
 short_description = "The programme is a fantastic mix of top-shelf art song by Poulenc, Schubert, Zemlinsky, Marx, Turina, and Berg, alongside works by SongFest featured composers Tom Cipullo and Jake Heggie.
-Plus, there are a few tastes of the artists' operatic work, including the delicious final trio from Der Rosenkavalier." slug = "dont-miss-songfest-alumni-in-recital" title = "Don&#039;t miss: SongFest alumni in recital"
+Plus, there are a few tastes of the artists&#039; operatic work, including the delicious final trio from Der Rosenkavalier." slug = "dont-miss-songfest-alumni-in-recital" title = "Don&#039;t miss: SongFest alumni in recital"
 +++